apache/dubbo-js/packages/dubbo-express/README.md

 ### expressConnectMiddleware()

-Adds your Connect RPCs to an Express server.
+Adds your Dubbo RPCs to an Express server.

 ```ts
 // connect.ts